RickCogley/RCC-Hugo2015/content/post/20150516-use-homebrew-zsh-instead-of-osx-default.md

   zsh 5.0.7 (x86_64-apple-darwin14.0.0)
 {{< /prism >}}

+{{% aside1 %}}
+In standard linux, and in previous versions of Mac OS X, you would add a new shell like ``/usr/local/bin/zsh`` to ``/etc/shells``, then use ``chsh -s /usr/local/bin/zsh`` to change to it.
+{{% /aside1 %}}

 Et voilà!
 The ``zsh`` that is first in your path is now the upgraded version from ``brew``.

+### Confirm You're Running Brew zsh

 Now you can confirm which shell you are running with a couple of different commands.

+First, repeat the command you used above to confirm:

+{{< prism bash command-line >}}dscl . -read /Users/$USER UserShell
+    UserShell: /usr/local/bin/zsh
+{{< /prism >}}

-First try echoing an environment variable (case matters):
+That's the most precise way to confirm.
+Next, try echoing an environment variable (case matters):

 {{< prism bash command-line >}}echo $SHELL
     /usr/local/bin/zsh
 {{< /prism >}}

-Next, you can also check the name of the running process by doing ``echo $0``.
+It should be the same result.
+Finally, check the name of the running process by doing ``echo $0``.
 It should return ``-zsh``.

+### Set Shell within Terminal App

+{{% aside1 %}}
+Get [iTerm 2](https://www.iterm2.com) if you haven't got it already.
+The [version 3 beta](https://www.iterm2.com/version3.html) is especially good, as of April 2016.
+{{% /aside1 %}}

+You can also set the shell within your terminal app, though I haven't tested this, and am not sure if there's any negative aspect to doing so.

+* **OS X Terminal** - Preferences, General, "Shells Open With" and set the path to your preferred shell.
+* **iTerm 2** - Preferences, Profiles, General, Command.

+I believe what this does is to store the selection within a ``plist`` file for that app, and ignore the user shell.

 ## Handling Upgrades

 There are a couple of considerations to keep in mind any time you upgrade OS X.

-First, the ``/etc/shells`` file might get reset, so check it to be sure.
+First, your shell might get reset, so check it to be sure.

 Secondly, OS X El Capitan (v 10.11) has a new security system called "System Integrity Protection", which is set up to be stricter with the security of ``/usr/local``, among other things.
 Since this is where ``brew`` keeps its files, you'll likely need to reset security on it by running the following command: